ippiki-ookami/The-AI-Engineer-Challenge/frontend/README.md

 ### Getting Help

 1. Check the browser console for error messages
-2. Verify the backend server is running and accessible
+2. Verify both servers are running and accessible
-3. Test with a simple message first
+3. Test the API directly: `curl http://localhost:8000/api/health`
 4. Try refreshing the page

 ## Development